Mariners bats can’t take advantage and bullpen can’t hold on in extra-innings loss to Yankees

 Brett Gardner’s line-drive single to center field off Keynan Middleton was enough to score Joey Gallo from second base and give the Yankees a 3-2 walk-off win over the Mariners in 11 innings.

-“”A lot went on in that ballgame, that’s for sure,” manager Scott Servais said.
+“A lot went on in that ballgame, that’s for sure,” manager Scott Servais said.
 “We’ve been so good in closing out these extra inning games.
 You need some things to go your way, it didn’t happen tonight.
 You have to give them credit.
 It’s tough to beat them here in this ballpark and close them out.
-When you’re down to your final out like that, it’s tough one to swallow.”
+When you’re down to your final out like that, it’s a tough one to swallow.”

 The Mariners have now lost three straight games, including the first two to the Yankees in this four-game series.
+In those three losses, they’ve scored three runs or fewer in each game and are 9-36 in games with three runs or fewer scored this season.

-They are now 3-5 on the road trip and dropped to to 58-53 on the season and three games behind the Yankees in American League wild card race.
+Seattle is now 3-5 on the road trip and dropped to 58-53 on the season — three games behind the Yankees in American League wild card race.

+The Mariners have just three losses in 13 extra innings games this season with two of them coming on this road trip.

-Over the course of a game that lasted 4 hours and 16 minutes, the Yankees rolled out nine different relievers with starter Jordan Montgomery on the COVID injured list.
-That collection of largely unknown hurlers that even a diehard Yankee fan might not recognize standing next to them, held the Mariners to just two runs despite allowing a combined nine hits.
+Over the course of a four-hour, 16-minute game, the Yankees rolled out nine different relievers with starter Jordan Montgomery on the COVID injured list.
+That collection of largely unknown hurlers who even a die-hard Yankee fan might not recognize, held the Mariners to two runs despite allowing a combined nine hits.
 It helped that the cadre of relievers issued just one walk and struck out nine batters.
-The Mariners couldn’t get the big hit, going 2 for 8 with runners in scoring position while leaving nine runners on base.
+The Mariners couldn’t get the big hit, going two for eight with runners in scoring position while leaving nine runners on base.

 “They’ve got very talented guys in their bullpen and maybe some names you haven’t heard of,” Servais said.
 “But I think you saw it as they kept bringing guys.
 We made them all work tonight.
 I don’t think we had too many easy innings for them.
 But getting those big hits to try to create a little of separation, it was just not enough offensively.
 The at-bats were good.
 Some nights it happens, some nights it doesn’t.”